 “Why do you stay?” someone asked Pastor Adriano.

 “Because God has put me there,” the pastor answered.
 “I am sure that God has put me there.”

-(Source: March 2013 The Voice of the Martyrs newsletter)
+(Sources include: VOM sources and the March 2015 The Voice of the Martyrs newsletter.)

 (To protect their identities, the names of some of the people on this website and some identifying details have been changed.
 Some of the quotes and stories have been edited and paraphrased from the original sources for clarity.)